 Tennessee code requires motorists to exercise “due care to avoid colliding with any other motor vehicle.”
 Often, the rear vehicle has committed a clear violation, making the driver liable for damages.

 If another party was also to blame for your accident, your claim can become complicated.
-The rear-end accident lawyers at the Law Offices of Ogle, Elrod & Baril, PLLC can help you determine all of the parties responsible for your rear-end collision.
+The rear-end accident lawyers at OEB Law, PLLC can help you determine all of the parties responsible for your rear-end collision.

 What if I was partly at fault?